 I did, however, use the heat wave as an excuse to break away from winter comfort food and enjoy a lighter meal that reflected the outside temperature.
 I’ve been absolutely in love with Winter Sweetz grapefruit this year, and the pairing of grapefruit + fennel is one of my very favorite flavor combinations.
-I tossed the salad in a homemade dressing made with Dijon mustard, honey, white wine vinegar, minced shallot and grapefruit zest.
+I tossed the salad in a homemade dressing made with Dijon mustard, honey, white wine vinegar, minced shallot and grapefruit zest (another great homemade salad dressing option for this salad would be my Citrus Salad Dressing.).
 Then, I plated this light and fresh salad with some simply spiced and roasted shrimp for an easy and delicious dinner.
 Shrimp and citrus are a natural pairing, which is why shrimp ceviche is such a classic dish!

 While many people automatically envision extreme bitterness and mouth-puckering sourness when they think of grapefruit, that isn’t the case at all with Winter Sweetz.
 These Texas-grown grapefruit hit peak sweetness from November to March.
 Ripening during the winter leads to a sweeter fruit, with bright colors, juicy segments, and an intoxicating aroma.
 I’ve found that the best way to eat them is to segment them in order to remove the pith and peel.
 Once the grapefruit is segmented, you can eat as-is or incorporate into a recipe like this Roasted Shrimp with Grapefruit & Fennel Salad.